Don't Panic! Better, Fewer, Syntax Errors for LR Parsers: Related work

 \cpctplus takes only the grammar and token types into account.
 However, it is possible to use additional information, such as nesting (e.g.~taking into account curly brackets) and indentation when recovering from errors.
 This has two aims: reducing the size of the search space (i.e.~speeding up error recovery); and making it more likely that the repairs reported matched the user's intentions.
 The most sophisticated approach in this vein we are aware of is that of~\cite{deJonge12natural}.
 At its core, this approach uses GLR parsing: after a grammar is suitably annotated by the user, it is then transformed into a `permissive' grammar which can parse likely erroneous inputs; strings which match the permissive parts of the grammar can then be transformed into a non-permissive counterpart.
 In all practical cases, the transformed grammar will be ambiguous, hence the need for generalised parsing.
-There is an intriguing similarity between our approach and that of~\cite{deJonge12natural}: our use of graph-structured stacks in configuration merging (see Section~\ref{corchuelo:allminimumcost}) gives that part of our algorithm a similar feel to GLR parsing (even though we never generate ambiguous strings).
-However, there are also major differences: LR parsers are significantly simpler to implement than GLR parsers; and the \fischer family of algorithms do not require manually annotating, or statically increasing the size of, the grammar.
+Our use of parent-pointer trees in configuration merging gives that part of our algorithm a similar feel to GLR parsing (even though we do not generate ambiguous strings).
+However, there are major differences: LR parsers are much simpler than GLR parsers; and the \fischer family of algorithms do not require manually annotating, or increasing the size of, the grammar.